mcpython4-coding/core/doc/issues.md

     - possible fix: rewrite this part of the method of the Chunk-class

 - issue 34:
-    - bug: jumping from downwards into an block, you get damage
+    - bug: jumping from downwards into a block, you get damage
     - since: block damage was introduced
     - fix: rewrite collision system & check for overlap value

 - issue 35:
-    - bug: going inside an non-full block will give you damage instead of bouncing of the block (e.g. glass)
+    - bug: going inside a non-full block will give you damage instead of bouncing of the block (e.g. glass)
     - since: block damage was introduced
     - fix: check for solid block
     - better fix: use rewritten collision system based on AABB's to determine if you are in an block or not